DrewKestell/wren/README.md

 # Wren

-A game engine written in C++ which serves to explore concepts like multiplayer game networking and realtime rendering with DirectX 12.
+A multiplayer game engine written in C++ / DirectX 11.